 We are very proud of our 24 hour 365 Freephone Dementia Helpline which provides information and emotional support to people with dementia, carers, families, friends and professionals.

 In partnership with the NHS and Scottish Government we have a team of twelve Alzheimer Scotland Dementia Nurse Consultants (ASDNC) embedded in every NHS board across Scotland to improve the experience of people living with dementia who are admitted to hospital Alzheimer Scotland Dementia Nurse Consultants In addition to the amazing ASDNC’s we have 10,000 dementia champions trained to deliver skilled dementia care.
-In response to the impact of Covid 19 an was set up to support the visitation rights of families supporting as person within a care home.
-To support our colleagues, we have introduced a to ensure our staffs’ mental health and wellbeing are supported internally.
+In response to the impact of Covid 19 an Action on Rights team was set up to support the visitation rights of families supporting as person within a care home.
+To support our colleagues, we have introduced a Counselling Service to ensure our staffs’ mental health and wellbeing are supported internally.

 Impact and breadth of our work: